Social Work, MSW (Weekend)

 The Master of Social Work (MSW) program prepares students for advanced social work practice in a variety of settings.
 The master’s curriculum is designed to address the wide range of skills and functions required of a professional social worker.
 Mandel School students are instructed on the various theories of individual and group behavior as well as community systems theory.
 The application of this knowledge, along with the appropriate use of practice principles and techniques, is a major educational objective.

-The curriculum is divided into two levels: generalist and advanced/specialized.
+The curriculum is divided into two levels: generalist and specialized.
 The generalist curriculum (21 credit hours) includes the knowledge, values, processes, and skills essential for the general practice of social work.
 It consists of generalist courses in social work methods, human development theory, social policy, research methods, and an introductory semester of field education.
-The advanced and specialized curriculum (39 credit hours) builds on the professional foundation and provides for advanced knowledge and practice skills in the concentration selected by the student.
-The Integrated Health & Wellness Concentration includes specializations in substance use disorders and recovery; children, youth and families; and mental health with adults.
+The specialized curriculum (39 credit hours) builds on the professional foundation and provides for advanced knowledge and practice skills in the specialization selected by the student.
+The Integrated Health & Wellness specialization includes paths of study in substance use disorders and recovery; children, youth and families; and mental health with adults.

 Weekend Programa